About

 Education and Qualifications

 I have received specialized training in several therapies, including cognitive behavioral therapy, acceptance and commitment therapy, and motivational interviewing.
-Prior to opening my private practice, I was a staff psychologist and clinic lead at the Central Texas VA.
+Prior to opening my private practice, I was a staff psychologist and clinic lead at the Central Texas VA, and also worked in skilled nursing facilities.

 I have published numerous peer-reviewed research articles, presented at local and national psychology conferences, served as an ad hoc reviewer for research journals, and am a credentialed provider with the National Register of Health Service Psychologists.